saltstack/salt/doc/_incl/_incl/sls_filename_cant_contain_period.rst

     webserver_1.0.sls is not referenceable because webserver_1.0 would refer to the directory/file webserver_1/0.sls

-    The same applies for any subdirecortories, this is especially 'tricky' when git repos are created.
+    The same applies for any subdirectories, this is especially 'tricky' when git repos are created.
 Another command that typically can't render it's output is ```state.show_sls``` of a file in a path that contains a dot.